What Are The Debt Settlement Pros And Cons?

-It is, without a doubt, one of the quickest and most cost-effective ways to get rid of that stubborn debt without having to declare bankruptcy.
+It is, without a doubt, one of the quickest and most cost-effective ways to get rid of that stubborn debt without seeking the help of bankruptcy attorneys.
 Bankruptcies can be very costly, along with sometimes being a lengthy process, and some folks are still denied having their debts cleared by the court.
-There’s also the credit report impact––bankruptcy can remain on your credit report for up to ten years, costing you thousands in higher interest if you do get a loan.
+There’s also the impact on credit reports — filing for bankruptcy can remain on your credit report for up to ten years, costing you thousands in higher interest if you do get a loan.

 Once you’re enrolled in a debt settlement program, you can be assured you’ll be debt-free in as little as 12 months or 3 years as long as you stick to the plan.
 You will be able to sleep better at night knowing you’ve finally taken a step to gain control over a stressful financial situation.

 Of course, how long it takes to complete the debt settlement program will depend on how much total debt you owe, the total number of creditors included in the settlement agreement, and how much you’re able to save in your debt repayment account.

 No matter how long it takes to pay off your debt settlement program, it can’t compare to never knowing exactly when the stress of being unable to keep up with your debt payments will end.

 Here are some more debt settlement pros to consider.

 Let’s list the pros of going the route of a debt settlement or debt relief program.

 In a debt relief or debt settlement program, you are typically set up with one lower monthly payment that you’re certain you can afford.
 When you pay all the way through the program, your debts are resolved and typically settled for less overall than if you had tried negotiating with the lenders directly, one by one.